sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 editing window (called from menu item <span style="color: brown">Study → Edit/plot clusters</span>).
 These editing options allow flexibility for adjusting the clustering.
 Components can be reassigned to different clusters, clusters can be merged, new clusters can be created, and 'outlier' components can be rejected from a cluster.
-Note that if you make changes via the { {File\|pop_clustedit.m} } gui, then wish to cancel these changes, pressing the *Cancel* button will cause the *STUDY* changes to be forgotten.
+Note that if youmake changes via the [pop_clustedit.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_clustedit.m) gui, then wish to

+cancel these changes, pressing the *Cancel* button will cause the *STUDY* changes to be forgotten.